 It is not just a conservative electorate Gillard must deal with, there is also a hyper-sensitive media.
 If her Government was to step too far to the left, it would be demonised by soapboxes in the press and talkback radio.
-Television is too simple to need shock jocks or op-eds; it rules by allowing only eight minute blocks squeezed between advertisements where everything is reduced to pious homilies like “moving forward” and “working families” and “great big new tax”.
+Television is too simple to need shock jocks or op-eds; it rules by eight minute blocks squeezed between advertisements where everything is reduced to pious homilies like “moving forward” and “working families” and “great big new tax”.

 That leaves the untamed frontier of the Internet.
 Research shows that the brands that dominate the web are the same ones that dominate other media channels.
-So in Australia most people get their online news from News Ltd, Channel Nine, the ABC and Fairfax.
+In Australia most people get their online news from News Ltd, Channel Nine, the ABC and Fairfax.
 The big portals such as Google are complicating the picture but like the big newspapers in the 1890s, they are finding they can make more money by being impartial.

-Yet it must so try.
 Democracy is indeed the worst form of government apart from all the others.
 As rotten and stinking as it is, there is nothing better waiting in the wings to take its place.
 So if it can’t be replaced, it’s got to be fixed.

 There is a role for journalism here, or rather many roles.
 There needs to be more muck-rakers hunting down corruption, more fourth estate reporting on and commenting on the goings on of government, parliament and the courts, and more lobbying on behalf of those with legitimate grievances by asking questions to those who have the power to affect these grievances.